ethereum/hevm/readme.md

 symbolic execution, equivalence checking, and unit testing of smart contracts.
 `hevm` can symbolically execute smart contracts, run unit tests, and run arbitrary EVM code.
-It can run on state set up in a [`ds-test` testing harness](https://book.getfoundry.sh/forge/forge-std), and/or fetched on demand from live network using `rpc` calls.
+It can run on state set up in a [`ds-test` testing harness](https://book.getfoundry.sh/forge/forge-std), or fetched on demand from live network using `rpc` calls.

 `hevm` was originally developed as part of the